mroizo75/arrango/README.md

 ### Technical Features

 - 🚀 Real-time updates using Convex
-- 👤 Authentication with Clerk
+- 👤 Authentication with NextAuth v4
 - 💳 Payment processing with Stripe Connect
 - 🌐 Server-side and client-side rendering
 - 🎨 Modern UI with Tailwind CSS and shadcn/ui